-11.4.1 Viewing List of Devices by State
+11.4.1 Viewing List of Assets by State

-You can view the list of the devices based on their state such as enrolled, registered, unenrolled, and deleted.
+You can view the list of the assets based on their state such as enrolled, registered, unenrolled, and deleted.

-You must be a Device Administrator to perform this operation.
+You must be a Asset Administrator to perform this operation.

-- 1. On the INFER[TM] UI, navigate to Inventory> Devices. - 2.
+- 1. On the INFERTM UI, navigate to Inventory > Monitored Assets. - 2.
 From the Enrollment State: ..., select the state and click APPLY.

-The list of devices with the selected state is appears.
+The list of assets with the selected state is appears.

-Note: If you want to view all the deleted devices, select the Deleted check box.
+Note: If you want to view all the deleted assets, select the Deleted check box.
 Deleted check box is not selected by default.
-You can only view the basic information of the deleted devices.
+You can only view the basic information of the deleted assets.

-11.5 Device Maintenance
+11.5 Asset Maintenance

-Device maintenance in INFER^m refers to the ongoing tasks and activities performed to ensure the proper functioning, security, and longevity of devices throughout their lifecycle.
-Planned and effective maintenance is essential to prevent device malfunctions, security breaches, and performance degradation.
+Asset maintenance in INFER $^{\text{m}}$ refers to the ongoing tasks and activities performed to ensure the proper functioning, security, and longevity of assets throughout their lifecycle.
+Planned and effective maintenance is essential to prevent asset malfunctions, security breaches, and performance degradation.

-11.5.1 What Happens to Devices in Maintenance?
+11.5.1 What Happens to Assets in Maintenance?

-When a device is put into maintenance:
+When a asset is put into maintenance:

-- Caches the device state in the agent
+- Caches the asset state in the agent

 - Stop alert generation

 - Stores the reason in the audit log

 - Collects any incoming metrics or any other data

-Note: You can optionally change the state of the devices connected to a device already in MAINTENANCE.
+Note: You can optionally change the state of the assets connected to a asset already in MAINTENANCE.